Finn: A New Musical – at the PB&J Cafe

 Why We’re Telling Finn’s Story

-In February 2025, the Kennedy Center announced the cancellation of a planned national tour of Finn, the children’s musical it commissioned and premiered in 2024.
+In February 2025, The Trump Kennedy Center announced the cancellation of a planned national tour of Finn, the children’s musical it commissioned and premiered in 2024.
 Despite playing to sold-out houses, the Center cited financial reasons for the decision.
 That explanation stood in contrast to the widely understood reality that Finn’s themes of inclusivity and belonging did not align with the current administration’s agenda.

 After the announcement, the creators of the musical—Chris Nee, Michael Kooman, and Christopher Dimond—released a joint statement on Instagram, saying: “While not a surprise given the events of the last week, it is a heartbreak.
 But we will not be silenced.
 And we will not abandon the kids we wrote this show for.
 They are already under attack from every side.
 We didn’t ask for this joy bomb of a show to be a part of the resistance, but here we are.”